BECOME A VOLUNTEER

 Arncliffe Youth Space

-We are looking for a individuals aged 14-18 to volunteer their time to meet regularly to plan exciting, fun activities for other young people in the Arncliffe area, known as the Arncliffe Youth Space.
+Young people aged 14-18 volunteer their time to meet regularly to plan exciting, fun activities for other young people in the Arncliffe area, known as the Arncliffe Youth Space.

 - Brainstorm, develop and implement fun events and activities for youth